Legacy Ranch in Jackson Hole, Wyoming

 Jackson enjoys a pleasant mountain climate with low humidity and approximately 215 days of sunshine per year.
 Summer days are warm with average temperatures of 80 degrees and cool night temperatures averaging 38 degrees.
 Winters have an annual average snowfall of 150 inches with the upper mountain areas receiving two to five feet of snow.
 Average winter day temperatures are 30-35 degrees and nights average 10 degrees.
 The low humidity produces light and powdery snow providing some of the best skiing conditions in the world.

 Located on the west side of the continental divide at the northwestern edge of the town of Jackson, the county seat of Teton County, Walton Ranch is close to Jackson's business and entertainment district.
-The ranch is situated in an enviable location along the east bank of the Snake River for over three miles and its south boundary on State Highway 22 provides year-round paved road access.
+The ranch is situated in an enviable location along the east bank of the Snake River and its south boundary on State Highway 22 provides year-round paved road access.
 The ranch has river bottom at 6,200 feet up to 7,300 feet along the West Gros Ventre Butte - the ranch's eastern boundary - from whose top one can see the entire valley.
 Picture perfect, the ranch's natural topography provides rolling grass-covered meadows with westerly views of the Grand Teton Mountains.
 The ranch's rectangular shape consists of 1,848 acres stretching north to south for approximately four miles.
 With its natural valley formation and unobstructed views, almost any spot on the ranch affords snow-capped mountain vistas.

 In addition, the Walton Ranch is currently served by three wells and several natural springs providing excellent water for livestock and wildlife.